-4. The criteria of the Mine Safety and Health Administration (MSHA) as published in 30 CFR 77.216 shall be met.

-(R) Each structure shall be designed and inspected during construction under the supervision of, and certified after construction by, a registered professional engineer.

-(S) The entire embankment including the surrounding areas disturbed by construction shall be stabilized with respect to erosion by a vegetative cover or other means immediately after the embankment is completed.
+- 3. Appropriate barriers shall be provided to control seepage along conduits that extend through the embankment; and - 4.
+The criteria of the Mine Safety and Health Administration (MSHA) as published in 30 CFR 77.216 shall be met. - (R) Each pond shall be designed and inspected during construction under the supervision of, and certified after construction by, a registered professional engineer. - (S) The entire embankment including the surrounding areas disturbed by construction shall be stabilized with respect to erosion by a vegetative cover or other means immediately after the embankment is completed.
 The active upstream face of the embankment where water will be impounded may be riprapped or otherwise stabilized.
-Areas in which the vegetation is not successful or where rills and gullies develop shall be repaired and revegetated in accordance with 10 CSR 40-3.110(6).

-(T) Impoundments meeting the Class B or C criteria for dams in the U.S. Department of Agriculture, Soil Conservation Service (now renamed as the Natural Resources Conservation Service) Technical Release No. 60 (210-VI, TR-60, Revised Oct.
+Areas in which the vegetation is not successful or where rills and gullies develop shall be repaired and revegetated in accordance with 10 CSR 40-3.110(6). - (T) Impoundments meeting the Class B or C criteria for dams in the U.S. Department of Agriculture, Soil Conservation Service (now renamed as the Natural Resources Conservation Service) Technical Release No. 60 (210-VI, TR-60, Revised Oct.
 1985), entitled "Earth Dams and Reservoirs," hereafter in these rules referred to as TR-60, or the size or other criteria of 30 CFR 77.216 must be examined in accordance with 30 CFR 77.216-3.
-Impoundments which do not meet the above criteria shall be examined at least quarterly by a qualified person designated by the operator for the appearance of structural weakness and other hazardous conditions.

-(U) Siltation structures shall not be removed until removal is authorized and until the disturbed area has been restored and the vegetation requirements of 10 CSR 40-3.120 are met and the drainage entering the structure has met the applicable state and federal water quality requirements for the receiving stream.
+Impoundments which do not meet the above criteria shall be examined at least quarterly by a qualified person designated by the operator for the appearance of structural weakness and other hazardous conditions. - (U) Siltation structures shall not be removed until removal is authorized and until the disturbed area has been restored and the vegetation requirements of 10 CSR 40-3.120 are met and the drainage entering the pond has met the applicable state and federal water quality requirements for the receiving stream.
 In no case shall the structure be removed sooner than two (2) years after the last augmented seeding.
-When the siltation structure is removed, the affected land shall be regraded and revegetated in accordance with 10 CSR 40-3.110 and 10 CSR 40-3.120, unless the structure has been approved in the permit and plan for retention as being compatible with the approved postmining land use under 10 CSR 40-3.130.
+When the siltation structure is removed, the affected land shall be regraded and revegetated in accordance with 10 CSR 40-3.110 and 10 CSR 40-3.120, unless the pond has been approved in the permit and plan for retention as being compatible with the approved postmining land use under 10 CSR 40-3.130.
 If approved in the permit and plan, the siltation structure shall meet all the requirements for permanent impoundments of sections (10) and (17).